Festive Sweets

 (soof-gaa-nee-owt)

-Sufganiyot (or "sufganiyah" for singular,) are traditional jelly-filled doughnuts that are eaten during the Jewish festival of Hanukkah (or more traditionally spelled, Chanukah).
+Sufganiyot ("sufganiyah" for singular) are traditional jelly-filled doughnuts that are eaten during the Jewish festival of Hanukkah (or more traditionally spelled, Chanukah).
 The doughnuts are deep-friend in oil to symbolize the oil lamps that burned for eight nights in the Holy Temple.
 Similarly, the chanukiah holds eight candles plus a ninth central candle.
 The ninth candle is known as the Shamash (“helper” or “servant” candle) and is used to light the other eight candles.
 The light of the chanukiah symbolizes an eternal flame.
-In 2021, Hanukkah was celebrated from Nov 28 - Dec 6.
+In 2021, Hanukkah was celebrated from November 28 - December 6.

 汤圆 Tāng Yuán